memgraph/memgraph/docs/user_technical/quick-start.md

 Memgraph is currently in alpha stage, and has a number of limitations we plan to remove in future versions.

+#### Single query length

+The maximum length of a query that can be sent from a driver in Python is `16378` characters, from a driver in Java `8184` and from a driver in JavaScript `1373` characters.

 #### Multiple-Query Transactions

 Even though Memgraph is a transactional database engine, transactions